IgniteUI/igniteui-angular-examples/README.md

 # Examples of Ignite UI for Angular Components

-This repository contains over 400 examples on how to use [Ignite UI for Angular](https://www.infragistics.com/products/ignite-ui-Angular/Angular/components/general-getting-started.html) components:
+This repository contains an Angular browser app and 500+ examples on how to use [Ignite UI for Angular](https://www.infragistics.com/products/ignite-ui-Angular/Angular/components/general-getting-started.html) components:

 - Charts:
 [Area](https://www.infragistics.com/products/ignite-ui-angular/angular/components/charts/types/area-chart),